 In the second installment of our 3-part blog series on the future of emergency management (read Part 1 here), Bryan Koon, Vice President of IEM and Former Director of Florida Division of Emergency Management, has joined us as a guest blogger to discuss how the field of emergency management is expected to change as technology moves more and more towards the use of self-driving cars.
-To hear more from Bryan about the changing space of disaster response, join us on December 11th at 2 PM ET for The Future of Emergency Management: Exploring How Technology Will Impact Public Safety.

 As you may have gathered in the recently-published Fourth National Climate Assessment, things are going to start getting uglier.
 Storms are going to get more frequent and intense, droughts more prolonged, ocean levels higher, and wildfires deadlier.
 Fortunately, there is an upside.
 Advances in technology have made surviving cataclysms easier than even a generation ago.